diku-dk/futhark/docs/language-reference.rst

 the floating-point number ``1.0`` to a 32-bit signed integer.
 Conversion from floating-point to integers is done by truncation.

-These can also be converted to numbers (1 for true, 0 for false) by using the desired numeric type as a function.
+Boolean values can also be converted to numbers (1 for true, 0 for false) by using the desired numeric type as a function.

 Compound Types and Values
 ~~~~~~~~~~~~~~~~~~~~~~~~~